I want to thank each and every veteran, first responder and those unsung heroes who have quietly

 Dr. David Feinstein is showing dramatic, encouraging results.

-In my clinical experience as a psychotherapist, using energy psychology, I have helped many
+In my experience as a counselor, using energy field techniques, I have helped many

 people suffering from PTSD.
 Besides teaching clients basic energy balancing, I use a method

 called Swaying.
 As yet, Swaying, while effective, has not been proven.
 Other EP methodologies,

 such as Gary Craig’s Emotional Freedom Technique (EFT), also practiced by Nick Ortner as